maticnetwork/heimdall/supply/README.md

 ## Query commands

-One can run the following query commands from the clerk module :
+One can run the following query commands from the bank module :

 * `total` - Query for a total supply of the chain with different coins.
 Takes params for checking the total supply of a particular coin